Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `DECIMAL` - Default value.
 Represents a decimal number.
 * `FLOAT` - Represents a floating number.

-#### Decimal field

-**Deprecated in favour of [number fields](#number-field) with `numberType=DECIMAL`, will be removed in ModuleStudio 1.2.0.**

-Represents a field type for storing decimal numbers.

-A decimal field has the following properties in addition to the common [derived field](#derived-field) settings:

-* **aggregationField** - A boolean specifying whether this field should act as an aggregate field.
-Default value is `false`.
-If set to `true` the generator creates special methods for aggregation.
-More information can be found in [this article](http://doctrine-orm.readthedocs.io/en/latest/cookbook/aggregate-fields.html).
-* **currency** - A boolean specifying whether this field should be treated as currency.
-Default value is `false`.
-If set to `true` the generator will use the `localizedcurrency` filter instead of `localizednumber` during output.
-* **length** - The length of this field.
-Default value is `10`.
-* **maxValue** - Maximum value.
-If set to a value other than `0` then a validator will enforce this constraint on client and server side.
-* **minValue** - Minimum value.
-If set to a value other than `0` then a validator will enforce this constraint on client and server side.
-* **percentage** - A boolean specifying whether this field represents a percentage value or not.
-Default value is `false`.
-* **scale** - The amount of digits after the dot.
-Default value is `2`.

-In [edit pages](#edit-action) the generator will use number input elements as well as validation on client and server side.
-For the output in [view](#view-action) and [display](#display-action) templates the value will just be shown using a formatting filter.

-#### Float field

-**Deprecated in favour of [number fields](#number-field) with `numberType=FLOAT`, will be removed in ModuleStudio 1.2.0.**

-Represents a field type for storing float numbers.

-A float field has the following properties in addition to the common [derived field](#derived-field) settings:

-* **aggregationField** - A boolean specifying whether this field should act as an aggregate field.
-Default value is `false`.
-If set to `true` the generator creates special methods for aggregation.
-More information can be found in [this article](http://doctrine-orm.readthedocs.io/en/latest/cookbook/aggregate-fields.html).
-* **currency** - A boolean specifying whether this field should be treated as currency.
-Default value is `false`.
-If set to `true` the generator will use the `localizedcurrency` filter instead of `localizednumber` during output.
-* **length** - The length of this field.
-Default value is `10`.
-* **maxValue** - Maximum value.
-If set to a value other than `0` then a validator will enforce this constraint on client and server side.
-* **minValue** - Minimum value.
-If set to a value other than `0` then a validator will enforce this constraint on client and server side.
-* **percentage** - A boolean specifying whether this field represents a percentage value or not.
-Default value is `false`.

-In [edit pages](#edit-action) the generator will use number input elements as well as validation on client and server side.
-For the output in [view](#view-action) and [display](#display-action) pages the value will just be shown using a formatting filter.

 #### Abstract string field